Skip to main content

 My parents have been on Medicare for five years.
 Do they have to do anything during Open Enrollment?

 There is no requirement to do anything during Medicare Open Enrollment.
-However, because health and drug plans can change from year to year, you may want to see whether their current coverage still meets their needs.
+But because Medicare health and drug plans can change from year to year in terms of cost, coverage, and provider networks, you may want to check on whether their current plan will still meet their needs and their budget.
+Open enrollment is a great time to reevaluate a parent's or other care recipient's current plan(s) and compare other plans.

-For example, Medicare Part D drug plans often change which medications are on their formulary (approved drug list) and how much those drugs cost.
-It’s worthwhile to see whether switching plans can save your parents money.
+For example, Medicare Part D drug plans often change which medications are on their formularies (approved drug lists) and how much those drugs cost.
+It’s worthwhile to see whether switching plans can save money for the person in your care.

 Someone came to my dad’s door and tried to get him to sign up for a Medicare Advantage plan from a specific company.
 Is that legal?